aerospike-examples/play-scala-java-aerospike-app/README.md

 This (Yet Another) To-Do web application is written using **[Play Web Framework](https://www.playframework.com), Java, Scala and Aerospike.**

-The code is easy to follow and substantial enough to be a foundation in learning how to leverage Aerospike's technology along with other technologies and the app may also be used as a "seed" application that you can expand.
+The code is easy to follow and substantial enough to be a foundation in learning how to leverage Aerospike's technology in writing modern applications along with other popular technologies.
+This app may also be used as a "seed" application that you can expand.

 ### App Features